 The Moscow Kremlin © Angelina sq

-The oldest part of Moscow, dating back to the city's foundation in 1147, and situated at the very heart of the city on top of a hill, the Kremlin is a fortress surrounded by a thick red wall interspersed with 20 towers.
+The Kremlin is a fortress surrounded by a thick red wall interspersed with 20 towers that was built between 1482 and 1495.
 The complex consists of a number of glittering, golden-domed churches and palaces, museums, residences, offices, assembly halls and monuments.
-It was the royal regime during Tsarist rule and from 1918 the seat of the Communist government.
+It was home to the royal regime during Tsarist rule and from 1918 the seat of the Communist government.

 Also within the Kremlin is the Armoury Palace, the richest and oldest museum, housing a staggering collection of treasures gathered over the years by the church and Russian state, including jewel-studded coronation capes, thrones encrusted with diamonds, royal coaches and sleighs and the renowned jewelled Fabergé Easter eggs, each containing an exquisitely detailed miniature object of precious metal inside.
 The Diamond Fund Exhibition in the same building contains the 180-carat diamond given to Catherine the Great by Count Orlov.